sarahemm/ruby-fatfs/README.md

-# ruby-fatfs
+# ruby-slowfat
-FAT library for Ruby, designed to perform minimum I/O for use on slow links/disks
+FAT library for Ruby, designed to perform minimum I/O for use on slow links such as serial connections.